|

 Jones (NYC) as well as a variety of classes, jams and performances.

-meals, sauna, and bodywork are all available onsite. beautiful
+Meals, sauna, and bodywork are all available onsite.
+Beautiful

 cabin and camping accomodations can be arranged by contacting Earthdance